 The growing political, economic, and social differences in America were epitomized by the most crucial presidential election in the young nation’s history.

-November 7, 1864 – By November, most pundits believed that President Abraham Lincoln and his Republican party would win the upcoming elections.
-However, the Republicans
+By November, most pundits believe that President Abraham Lincoln and his Republican party will win the upcoming elections.
+However, the Republicans are not taking any chances as they team up with War Democrats to form a “National Union” party.

-August 29, 1864 – Delegates assembled at Chicago to nominate an opponent for Abraham Lincoln, but they were split over how to deal with the
+Delegates assemble at Chicago to nominate an opponent for President Abraham Lincoln in the upcoming election.
+But the party is split over how to deal with the Confederacy.